liamondrop/traffic-sign-classifier/WRITEUP.md

 ### Improved Model Architecture

-In order to achieve better performance, I needed to build a better CNN model.
-I decided to build the model described by [Alex Staravoitau](http://navoshta.com/traffic-signs-classification/#model).
+In order to achieve better performance, it was clear I would need to build a better CNN model.
+After some research and experimentation, I decided to build the model described by [Alex Staravoitau](http://navoshta.com/traffic-signs-classification/#model).
 This differs from a simple, strictly feed-forward model like LeNet-5 in that the convolved, pooled layers are branched off and fed into a flattened, fully connected layer, noting that each of these convolutions is first passed through an additional max-pooling proportional to their layer size.
-In order to prevent overfitting to the training data, I also applied a 50% dropout to the fully connected layers.
+In order to prevent overfitting to the training data, I also applied a 50% dropout to each of the fully connected layers.

 | Layer                   |     Description                               |
 |:-----------------------:|:---------------------------------------------:|